jsloan117/test-CI/docs/index.md

 ## Platforms no longer being tested

 `Concourse`: While great because it's self hosted and feature rich, I don't have time to continue to try and figure out how to set this up.

+`Codeship`: I liked the idea of it, but don't have time to figure out why I can't perform conditional execution for building containers.

 `Shippable`: Is a very powerful platform but due to it being so powerful its some what complex and overkill for my needs.